-The SPIA program “Young Peacemakers” – launched on the occasion of the 70th anniversary of peacekeeping operations celebrated in 2018 – is part of an educational component for the younger generations.
+The SPIA program “Young Peacemakers” – launched on the occasion of the 70th anniversary of peacekeeping operations celebrated in 2018 – is part of an educational program for the younger generations.
 It takes place during a school year and is executed in partnership with teachers and school principals.
-The latter – applied in France since 2019 – takes place, in partnership with teachers and school principals, during a school year and mainly targets primary, middle and high school students interested in the UN or simply wanting to do good around them through acts of citizenship and peace.
+The latter – applied in France since 2019 – takes place, in partnership with teachers and school principals, during a school year and targets mainly primary, middle and high school students interested in the UN, or simply wanting to benefit others around them through acts of citizenship and peace.

-The objective of the program is to understand world peace, its interest and approve its experiences as well as to prepare our young generation for the international challenges of tomorrow.
+The objective of the program is to understand world peace, to spark an interest as well as to prepare our young generation for the international challenges of tomorrow.
 In this regard, SPIA has created this participatory and collaborative program – which began in Russia and Ukraine in 2018 – to teach young people that peace is fragile and that it is therefore necessary to protect it together.
-Furthermore, this programme aims to improve a better understanding of Blue Helmets’ actions, a deeper comprehension of United Nations’ operation and an increase of awareness on major issues facing humanity – such as peace, security, climate change or gender equality.
+Furthermore, this programme aims to create a better understanding of Blue Helmets’ actions, a deeper understanding of United Nations’ operation and an increase in awareness of major issues facing humanity – such as peace, security, climate change or gender equality.

-Each pillar contains three different types of activities: activities whose implementation is essential to the validation of each pillar, ongoing activities that the Young Peacemakers will have to carry out throughout the year and optional activities that allow to deepen studied notions of the program.
-Following each pillar, the students will have to carry out each time a final project – divided between primary and secondary – which are essential for the validation of the pillar.
+Each component contains three different types of activities: activities of which are essential to the validation of each component, ongoing activities that the Young Peacemakers will have to carry out throughout the year and optional activities that allow the in-depth study of notions of the program.
+Following each component, the students will carry out a final project – divided between primary and secondary – which are essential for the validation of the component.

-The program is part of a desire to write a new chapter in the history of world peace.
+The program is in part a desire to write a new chapter in the history of world peace.